Antonio-Vav/Network-Security-Research/Linux-and-security-basics.md

 ## 13. Check and modify helloWorld permissions and view ACL of helloWorld
 ![helloWorld permissions updated](images/images/removeAdd.png)
+The permissions for this file are as follows:
+owner: read, write and execute
+group: read, write and execute
+other: read and execute

 ---

-## 15. Give sally read & write access using setfacl
+## 14. Give sally read & write access using setfacl then check with getfacl
 ![Setting ACL for sally on helloWorld](images/images/setfacl.png)